 I teach on the MSc in Medical Statistics.
-I organise and teach on a module on Survival Analysis.
-I also teach on the Generalized Linear Models module and on the Advanced Research Methods.
+This includes organising a module on Survival Analysis, and also teaching modules on Generalized Linear Models and Advanced Research Methods.
 I also on the MSc in Health Data Science.

 I enjoy supervising and advising a number of PhD students and act as the Research Degrees Coordinator for the Department of Medical Statistics.